hdossani/scala-lab/README.md

 Initially all the ScalaTest cases are ignored.
 In order to enable them, just change `ignore` to `test` for each individual test case.

+- Enable the tests one by one as you implement each method. `An implementation is missing` Exception is thrown if the method with `???` operator is executed.

 - Start with the warm up exercises about high order functions `hof`  and  `pattern` matching.

-- Enable the tests one by one as you implement each method. `An implementation is missing` Exception is thrown if the method with `???` operator is executed.
+- Then proceed to the refactoring exercises in `collections`.

 ### Solutions